noahgift/cloud-data-analysis-at-scale/topics/effective-async-technical-discussions.md

 * Topic: Create technical posts
 * Directions:

-    - Part A:  Use the techniques described above and create one or more "technical" posts in a chat channel like "Slack".
+    - Part A:  Use the techniques described above and create one or more "technical" posts in a chat channel like [Slack](https://slack.com/), [Piazza](https://piazza.com/) or [Canvas](https://canvas.instructure.com/).
 Express your idea in code using one or many of the techniques described above.

     - Part B:  Comment and reply to at least one person where you learned a new technique.

     - Part C:  Later after the "dust" has settled in a day or two, write down and document what you learned so you can use it.

+    - Part D:  "Demo"  your post